As a long-time programmer, I occasionally get the question:

 or “Advancing from chalkboards and pieces of paper.”

 Scientists explore the world around us and try to make sense of it.
 If you want to become a scientist, you will soon find that computers and custom software are used to draw conclusions.
 Often, scientists can work together with data analysts to find new understanding in existing data.
-Without understanding the basics of how to take advantage of software, your peers might easily run lapses around you in the future.
+Without understanding the basics of how to take advantage of software, your peers might easily run laps around you in the future.

 Be it biology, geography, astronomy, social science, physics, history: some understanding of how software engineering works will help you get better results.

-Keeping your eyes on the target and choosing the right technology will remain a challenge, though, and your efforts in software engineering will not immediately improve your recognition in the science community.
+Keeping your eyes on the target and choosing the right technology will remain a challenge, though, and your efforts in software engineering will not immediately improve your recognition in the scientific community.
 By spending time learning to code, you are not spending time on the actual science.

 If you want to become a scientist with knowledge in engineering, it is my strong suggestion that you focus on the science part first and learn some basics on the side.
 Understanding some basic Python or Unix helps a lot of young scientists I know.
 If at a later point in life, you happen to become serious about a certain topic, it might be just the right time to deepen your knowledge and find out what things you need to know.

 It should be noted that almost any degree can be combined with technology.
-So, if you find yourself in a position where you feel that a career in science isn’t your thing, you can effectively change careers by knowing software engineering: A trained lawyer (science of human contracts) with software engineering background can be very valuable when it comes to machine contracts as they often behave surprisingly similar.
+So, if you find yourself in a position where you feel that a career in science isn’t your thing, you can effectively change careers by knowing software engineering: A trained lawyer (science of human contracts) with a software engineering background can be very valuable when it comes to machine contracts, as they often behave surprisingly similar.
 A social psychologist with the skills to build interfaces may be very successful in producing services for a broader spectrum of people with their insight, just to give a few examples.

 Rationality is too much for you?
 How about to the other side of the spectrum: